SERE: Exploring Feature Self-relation for Self-supervised Transformer: Method

 \subsection{Channel Self-relation}

-The FFN in ViTs combines features across channels, and implicitly models the relation among channels.
-The pattern encoded in one channel has different degrees of correlation with the patterns encoded by other channels.
-This motivates us to explicitly model the channel-level self-relations for self-supervised learning to enhance the modeling ability in the channel dimension.
-Specifically, the feature embeddings of ViTs are transformed to channel-level the self-relations, which is used by self-supervisions.
+In neural networks, each channel represents some kind of pattern within images.
+Different channels encode diverse patterns~\cite{Liu_2021_ICCV,NIPS2012_c399862d}, providing neural networks with a strong representation capability.
+The FFN~\cite{dosovitskiy2020vit} in ViT combines patterns across channels and implicitly models the relation among channels~\cite{Liu_2021_ICCV}, \ie the pattern encoded in one channel has different degrees of correlation with the patterns encoded by other channels, as shown in~\figref{fig:vis_framework}.
+This mechanism motivates us to form channel self-relation as the representation for self-supervised learning to enhance self-relation modeling ability in the channel dimension.
+Specifically, we transform the feature embedding of ViT to channel self-relation and then use the channel self-relation as the representation for self-supervision.

-\myPara{Channel-level self-relation.} Given the feature embeddings of two views $r_1$ and $r_2$, we define a projection head $h_c$ to process these embeddings and obtain $h_c(r_1)$ and $h_c(r_2)$.
-Then we separately calculate the channel-level self-relations for the features in different views.
-Taking the feature of one view as an example, \eg $h_c(r_1)$, we calculate its channel-level self-relation matrix $\mathbb{A}_{c}(h_c(r_2)) \in \mathbb{R}^{C\times C}$ as follows:
+\myPara{Generating channel self-relation representation.} Here, we give the details of the transformation $\mathbb{P}$ that transforms the feature embeddings to channel self-relation.
+As in~\eqref{eq:self_relation_pixel}, given the feature embeddings of two views, \ie $r_1$ and $r_2$, a projection head $h_c$ with the same structure as $h_p$ processes these embeddings and obtains $c_1=h_c(r_1)^T$ and $c_2=h_c(r_2)^T$.
+Then we separately calculate the channel self-relation for each view.
+For one view, \eg $c_1\in \mathbb{R}^{HW\times C}$, we calculate its channel self-relation $\mathbb{A}_{c}(c_1) \in \mathbb{R}^{C\times C}$ as follows:

-where the $t_c$ is the temperature parameter.
-The channel-level self-relations matrix is normalized by the number of pixels and each row of the matrix is also normalized by the Softmax function.
+where the Softmax function normalizes each row of the self-relation to get probability distributions, and $t_c$ is the temperature parameter controlling the sharpness of probability distributions.

-\myPara{Self-supervision with channel-level self-relation.} The channel-level self-relations, as a representation in a new dimension, can also be applied to arbitrary existing self-supervision losses.
-Similar to the pixel-level self-relation based loss in~\eqref{eq:l_b}, the self-supervision using channel-level self-relation is written as follows:
+\myPara{Self-supervision with channel self-relation.} The channel self-relation can also be utilized as a new form of representation for many self-supervised losses.
+Similar to the spatial self-relation based loss in~\eqref{eq:l_b}, we give the non-contrastive loss using channel self-relation as follows:

-where the $ {\rm R_{e}}$ is the cross entropy loss and $g_d$ is a prediction head.
-This loss function enforces the consistent channel-level self-relations across different views and thus enhances the ability to model channel-level self-relations.
+where the $ {\rm R_{e}}$ is the cross-entropy loss, and $g_c$ is a prediction head with the same structure as $g_p$ in~\eqref{eq:l_b}.
+This loss function enforces the consistency of channel self-relations among views and thus enhances the channel self-relation modeling ability of the model.
+Unlike spatial self-relation, we do not need to consider the spatial misalignment between different views.
+Because we enforce the consistency between channel self-relations, not the channel features, and the channel self-relation defined in \eqref{eq:self_relation_channel} has no spatial dimension.